 For example, 'A block of flats' would be 'Spoonerised' to become 'a flock of bats'.

-An accidental transposition of the initial sounds, or other parts, of two or more words.
-If you aren't familiar with spoonerisms this 'doctored' nursery rhyme should give you the idea:
+If you aren't familiar with spoonerisms this 'doctored' nursery rhyme should give you a better idea:

 Little Muss Miffet

 Tat on a siffet,

 And bat sown beside her,

 The Rev. William Archibald Spooner (1844–1930), who was a fellow and warden of New College, Oxford, is inextricably linked with the slips of the tongue that bear his name.
 Spooner was an albino and, more to the point for this piece, a sufferer of dysgraphia, which is a form of dyslexia that is characterised in the OED as 'a disturbance of the clear distinction of the sounds of words, confusion between closely related phonemes'.
 The albinoism may in fact have played a part in this as it is often associated with poor eyesight, which was certainly a symptom in Spooner's case.

 Although his reputation for making what came to be called spoonerisms was widespread, most of the best known examples are inventions by others and it is impossible to tell which are genuine mistakes (by Spooner or otherwise) and which are made up for effect.
 For example, he is supposed to have said "I am a birdwatcher", which would un-spoonerise as 'I am a word botcher'.
 An excellent comic example should he ever have said it but, sadly, he didn't.
 The term 'spoonerism' was known colloquially in Oxford in his lifetime and was first written down in this piece from the London newspaper The Globe, February 1900:

 To one unacquainted with technical terms it sounds as if the speaker were guilty of a spoonerism.